strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 ---
-title: Populate and Select
-description: Use Strapi's REST API to populate or select certain fields.
-sidebarDepth: 3
+title: Understanding populate
+description: Learn what populating means and how you can use the populate parameter in your REST API queries to add additional fields to your responses.
 displayed_sidebar: restApiSidebar
 toc_max_heading_level: 4
 ---